OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 2. Fork the main Microsoft repo for the following reasons:
     * Any custom changes that are required, can be made on the forked copy of the Microsoft repository
     * Easy to deploy changes from the forked copy of the Microsoft repo on to Azure subscription
+3. For the FLM (First Line Manager) operations such as: approving time off requests; approving open shift requests; approving swap shift requests; creating open shifts; creating shifts; etc. are to be conducted in Kronos WFC only.

 # Legal notice